Croat–Bosniak War: Background

 On 29 February and 1 March 1992, an independence referendum was held in Bosnia and Herzegovina and asked "are you in favor of a sovereign and independent Bosnia-Herzegovina, a state of equal citizens and nations of Muslims, Serbs, Croats and others who live in it?"
 In the meantime Boban publicly circulated an alternative referendum version that designated Bosnia and Herzegovina as a "state community of its constituent and sovereign nations, Croats, Muslims, and Serbs, living on their national territories."
-Independence was strongly favored by Bosniaks and Bosnian Croats, while Bosnian Serbs largely boycotted the referendum.
+Independence was strongly favored by Muslims and Bosnian Croats, while Bosnian Serbs largely boycotted the referendum.
 The majority of voters voted for independence and on 3 March 1992 Alija Izetbegović declared independence of the country, which was immediately recognised by Croatia.

 Following the declaration of independence, the Bosnian War started.
 In April 1992, the siege of Sarajevo began, by which time the Bosnian Serb-formed Army of Republika Srpska (VRS) controlled 70% of Bosnia and Herzegovina.
-On 8 April, Bosnian Croats were organized into the Croatian Defence Council (HVO).
-A sizable number of Bosniaks also joined the HVO, constituting between 20 and 30 percent of HVO.
+On 8 April, Bosnian Croats were organized into the HVO.
+A sizable number of Muslims also joined the HVO, constituting between 20 and 30 percent of HVO.
 Boban said that the HVO was formed because the Bosnian government did nothing after Croat villages, including Ravno, were destroyed by the JNA.
 A number of them joined the Croatian Defence Forces (HOS), a paramilitary wing of the far-right HSP, led by Blaž Kraljević, which "supported Bosnian territorial integrity much more consistently and sincerely than the HVO".
 However, their views on an integral Bosnia and Herzegovina were related to the legacy of the fascist Independent State of Croatia.
-On 15 April 1992, the Army of the Republic of Bosnia and Herzegovina (ARBiH) was formed, with slightly over two-thirds of troops consisting of Bosniaks and almost one-third of Croats and Serbs.
+On 15 April 1992, the ARBiH was formed, with slightly over two-thirds of troops consisting of Muslims and almost one-third of Croats and Serbs.
 The government in Sarajevo struggled to get organized and form an effective military force against the Serbs.
 Izetbegović concentrated all his forces on retaining control of Sarajevo.
 In the rest of Bosnia and Herzegovina, the government had to rely on the HVO, that had already formed their defenses, to stop the Serb advance.